Dendritic spike: Voltage-Gated Sodium Channel

 Voltage-gated sodium channels are proteins found in the membrane of neurons.
 When electrically activated, they allow the movement of sodium ions across a plasma membrane.
 These channels are responsible for propagation of electrical signals in nerve cells.
 Voltage-gated sodium channels can be divided into two subunits: alpha and beta.
 A variety of alpha subunit voltage-gated sodium channels have been identified.
 Voltage-gated sodium channels found in mammals can be divided into three types: Nav1.x, Nav2.x, and Nav3.x.
 Nav1.x sodium channels are associated with the central nervous system.
 Nav1.1, Nav2.2, and Nav1.6 are three isoforms of the voltage-gated sodium channels that are present at high levels in the central nervous system of an adult rat brain.
 These channels have been well documented in the axonal membrane of the central nervous system.
 Nav1.2 has been primarily identified in unmyelinated axons while high concentrations of Nav1.6 have been observed at nodes of Ranvier of axons.
 Nav1.6 has been identified in the dendrites of hippocampal CA1 neurons that generate dendritic spikes; the density of Nav1.6 in these neurons is 35-80 times lower than in the initial segments of axons.

-Distribution of voltage-gated sodium channels along the dendritic membrane plays a crucial role in a dendrites ability to propagate a signal.
+Distribution of voltage-gated sodium channels along the dendritic membrane plays a crucial role in a dendrite's ability to propagate a signal.
 High dendritic membrane thresholds often make it harder for initiation of dendritic spikes.
 However, increased density of voltage-gated sodium channels may reduce the amplitude of a signal needed to initiate a spike.
 Clustering of voltage-gated sodium channels have been observed at the synapses of the globus pallidus neuron.
 It has also been demonstrated through dendritic computational models that the threshold amplitude of a synaptic conductance needed to generate a dendritic spike is significantly less if the voltage-gated sodium channels are clustered at the synapse.
 The same type of voltage-gated channels may differ in distribution between the soma and dendrite within the same neuron.
 There seems to be no general pattern of distribution for voltage-gated channels within dendrites.
 Different neuronal dendrites exhibit different density patterns which are subject to change during development and can be modulated by neurotransmitters.